 Gaucher disease is passed down from parents to children (is inherited).
 It is caused by a problem with the GBA gene.

 It is an autosomal recessive disorder.
 This means that each parent must pass along an abnormal GBA gene for their child to get Gaucher.
-Parents may not show any signs of the disease.
+Parents may have only 1 GBA gene and, therefore, not show any signs of the disease, but be carriers of the disease.
+Gaucher disease type 1 is most commonly found among Ashkenazi Jews who have a high number of carriers of the defective GBA gene.

 Each person’s symptoms may vary.
-For many people, symptoms begin in childhood.
+For many people, symptoms start in childhood.
 Some people have very mild symptoms.

 Symptoms of Gaucher disease can include: